salvacarrion/autonmt/docs/concepts/philosophy.md

 - **Resumability.** Each stage checks `force_overwrite` and skips work that already exists.
 Re-running an experiment after a crash continues where it stopped.
-When you need to redo a stage, you delete *that stage's folder* — not the whole tree.
+When you need to redo a stage, you delete _that stage's folder_ - not the whole tree.
 - **Inspectability.** When a result looks wrong, you can read the actual intermediate files.
 There is no hidden in-memory state that only existed during the run.